AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 This may seem strange since we actually wanted `4.8rem` to equal `48px`, but remember: That's only true when we assume a base font size of `16px`, which isn't the case here.
 If a user increases their preferred base font size, all font sizes will scale up proportionally (when using rems).

-So in this case, the fact that the heading is `60px` is a good thing because it means that the ratio between the `h1`'s size and the base font size remained unchanged:
+So in this case, the fact that the heading is `60px` is a good thing because it means that the ratio between the `h1`'s size and the base font size is preserved:

 ```plaintext
 Before: 48px ÷ 16px = 3
 After:  60px ÷ 20px = 3
 ```

-Our math trick works!

 ## Final Thoughts